 How to Check Open Ports in Windows Using PowerShell

-Get-NetTCPConnection | Where-Object { $_.State -eq "Listen" }
+Get-NetTCPConnection | Where-Object {$_.State -eq "Listen"}

 How to Check Open Ports in Windows Using Resource Monitor

-How to Check All Open Ports in Windows with CurrPorts
+How to Check All Open Ports in Windows with CurrPorts or TCPView

 How to Check All Open Ports in Windows Server 2016/2019/2022